rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

-### Branch-site model A
+## Part 2 test for positive selection using branch-site model A

 The Model-M0 is quite unrealistic, is is rather unlikely that all branches and all sites would have the same evolutionary rate.
 A more realistic model is a model that allow the w to vary among branches and account for different selection pressures on codons in the gene.
-Model-A is a test of positive selection in a proportion of sites in the foreground branch relative to the background branches.
+Branch-site model A is a test of positive selection in a proportion of sites in the foreground branch relative to the background branches.
 An increased rate could for example suggest local adaption to novel environment in our species of interest compare to its relatives.

-We will compare a null model that allows w to vary among tree different site classes, to a similar model but with one more site class that allow omega to take positive values.
-The model with higher number of parameters are likely to have higher likelihood but we can test if the difference in likelihood is larger than expected with a LRT and compare to a chi2 distribution.

-The branch-site model A is specified by changing the variables model and NSsites.
+The test is indicative of positive selection if of a proportion of codons at which w > 1, and if the likelihood of this model is higher than the null model.
+The null model uses the same parameters except we fix omega to w = 1 instead of allowing for w > 1.
+The Likelihood Ratio Test (LRT) statistic is used against a chi-square distribution with 1 degrees of freedom for significance testing.
+The LRT is constructed to compare nested models, so a null model that does not allow for any codons with w > 1, against a more general model that does.

-The alternative model allows omega to vary in the branch of interest by setting fix_omega=0
+The alternative branch-site model A allows omega to vary in the branch of interest by setting fix_omega=0, estimate from the data.

 Model A: model = 2, NSsites = 2, fix_omega = 0